EU is silent on West Africa's political crises | DW | 11.11.2020

 Ivory Coast's political crisis is far from over.
 The opposition has refused to recognize the election results, and violent protests have already resulted in deaths.

 The European Union has hardly reacted.
-The powerful bloc said it had taken note of the results, according to its foreign policy chief, Joseph Borrell.
-"The EU expects all parties involved to contribute to calming the situation and resuming dialogue," Borrell said rather pleadingly while urging "reconciliation through concrete measures."
+The powerful bloc said it had taken note of the results, according to foreign minister Joseph Borrel.
+"The EU expects all parties involved to contribute to calming the situation and resuming dialogue," Borrel said rather pleadingly while urging "reconciliation through concrete measures."

 EU high representative Josep Borrell has not admonished West African states in disputed elections or violence against civilians